ctrgrb/SID/README.md

 If the databases are aready created once answer n to the "[?]
 Is this the first time running the script? (y/n)" question as it will just use the already created databases.

 The Experiments.pdf file contains some experiments I have done with a set of files.
-It also contains some description of the bugs that I could not solve on time.